Gucci Mane: Others

 In 2012, Gucci Mane dissed fellow Atlanta rapper Young Joc in a song from his Trap God mixtape, rapping, "I got all eyes on me like Pac did, but I ain't tryin' to go broke like Joc did."
 During a radio conversation, Joc reacted to the song by stating "Gucci is a master at getting his name in other people's mouths, I ain't trippin', I know what my financial situation is."

 On March 16, 2012, R&B singer Keyshia Cole responded to Gucci Mane's mention of her on his Jeezy diss song "Truth", during which he had rapped, "I did a song with Keyshia Cole and I know you still miss her.
-But Puff was fucking her while you was falling in love with her," implying that, during the time of her rumored relationship with Young Jeezy, Cole was cheating on him with her "Last Night" collaborator Diddy (also known as Puff, or Puffy).
+But Puff was fucking her while you was falling in love with her," implying that, during the time of her rumored relationship with Young Jeezy, Cole was cheating on him with her "Last Night" collaborator Diddy (Note: Also known as Puff, Puff Daddy or Puffy.).
 Cole stated on the radio, "How you gonna be a G, and you spreading lies, to sell mixtapes!
 Where your talent at.
 Dude ain't have to lie though!
 Could've kept me out of it."

 In September 2013, Gucci Mane sent a series of derogatory tweets to various figures in the hip-hop industry.
-In the tweets he claimed to have sexual relations with rappers' girlfriends.
+In the tweets he claimed to have had sexual relations with rappers' girlfriends.
 A couple of days later, Gucci Mane stated that his Twitter account had been hacked.
 However, he later admitted in his autobiography that he did author the tweets.

-In a 2016 interview with the hip hop radio program The Breakfast Club, Gucci Mane alleged that host Angela Yee had attempted to sleep with him, saying "she done tried ... she was on my dick back then", to which Yee strongly denied.
+In a 2016 interview with the hip-hop radio program The Breakfast Club, Gucci Mane alleged that host Angela Yee had attempted to sleep with him, saying "she done tried ... she was on my dick back then", which Yee strongly denied.
 Four years later, in October 2019, Gucci Mane claimed that he was banned from The Breakfast Club over these comments, which the hosts discussed and denied on-air.
 In response, Gucci Mane called Angela Yee a "punk ass bitch" and threatened to "step to" and slap host DJ Envy.

-In November 2024, Gucci Mane's ex-girlfriend and former signed artist, Mac Bre-Z, threatened the rapper and accused him of domestic violence, verbal abuse, and unpaid writing credits during the time she was associated with him.
+In November 2024, Gucci Mane's ex-girlfriend and former label signee, Mac Bre-Z, went public against the rapper, accusing him of domestic violence, verbal abuse, and unpaid writing credits during the time of their involvement.